inamdarmihir/Qdrant-FlowUI/README.md

 Document ingestion with OpenAI embeddings into Qdrant
 ```

-The canvas is populated automatically and fit to view.
+The canvas populates automatically and fits to view.

-### ⌨️ Keyboard shortcuts
+### Keyboard shortcuts

 | Key | Action |
 |---|---|